Using MP3 files

 - Operating System: All

 Importing MP3 Files

 MP3 files can be imported into Live.
-It is possible to drag and drop the files from Live's Browser as well as directly via the operating system such as the Desktop, Mac's Finder or any folder.
+You can drag and drop the files from Live's Browser as well as directly from Explorer(Win)/Finder(Mac).
 Once an MP3 is dropped into a track, Live decodes it and writes the result to a temporary, uncompressed sample file.

 MP3 Conversion tool recommendations (Live 1-9)

 MP3 Export is not possible in Live 1-9.
 However there are many free tools to convert a WAV or AIFF file into an MP3.

 - On MacOS we recommend iTunes.
 A tutorial about how to convert audio files into MP3 with iTunes can be found in the Apple knowledge base. iTunes is available for Windows as well.

 - Another good tool on Mac is Max (not to be confused with Cycling '74's Max/MSP).

 - LAME is an MP3 encoding resource, used by many freeware programs, a good example of which is LAME Front End, which provides many easy-to-use encoding options.

 - Audacity is also available for both platforms, but you'll need to follow some instructions to get it to export files as MP3 first.